hubtype/botonic/examples/hubtype_demo/README.md

 ### Import space to Contentful:

-Create an account into Contentful
+Create an account into Contentful.
+See https://docs.botonic.io/plugins/plugin-contentful for more details.

-Once registered, you need to fill the document `bin/credentials` and then do the followint steps: - STAGING_SPACE: you need to set the id of your space ID (Inside Contentful in 'settings-general settings') - MNGMT_TOKEN: token for having access to get/post data to Contentful (Inside Contentful in 'Settings-ApiKeys-Contet management tokens')
+Once registered, you need to fill the document `bin/credentials` and then do the followint steps: - STAGING_SPACE: you need to set the id of your space ID (Inside Contentful in 'settings-general settings') - MNGMT_TOKEN: token for having access to get/post data to Contentful (Inside Contentful in 'Settings | ApiKeys | Content management tokens')

 Save the document and open a terminal into your project and execute the following code: